Waza474/FSE1-TweetApp/README.md

 # FSE1-TweetApp

+NOTE!
+Currently the program is configured to run on the cloud.
+Accesible with the following link: http://pavle-tweetapp-frontend.s3-website-ap-southeast-2.amazonaws.com

 Tweet app for the FSE-1 Accreditation.

 To run backend, open the fseTweetApp folder/project in IDE, this IDE used in developement was IntelliJ IDEA CE 2020.